 Linguistics 320 - Phonetics

-Full course for one semester.
+One-unit semester course.
 This course covers areas such as the articulation of speech, the basic anatomy of the vocal tract, the acoustic properties of speech sounds, and speech perception.
 Students will become proficient in reading and using the International Phonetic Alphabet (IPA) through extensive practice in transcribing speech sounds drawn from a wide variety of languages, and will obtain practical skills in doing speech analysis with Praat.
 The course will prepare students for independent field and laboratory work, as well as familiarizing them with basic techniques necessary for conducting phonetic experiments.
-Prerequisite: Linguistics 211 or equivalent, or consent of the instructor.
 Conference.

 Linguistics 321 - Phonology